mcgarrah/mcgarrah.github.io/_posts/2024-06-04-backlog-of-posts.md

 All those changes are in-front of getting my media server back up and running.
 That depends on the Ceph and Proxmox clusters.
 I think I have those mapped out with LXC for most of the container services and unprivileged rather than full access.
 Reading the [TRaSH Guide](https://trash-guides.info/) has been an amazing experience.
 Lots of really good content in there.
 I need to write a post about all the ARR tools that can be installed on LXC rather than via Docker Containers.

-My post on the PiKVM ended up getting shelved when I ran into new issues on the AMOS KVM interacting badly with the PiKVM after it worked well for a week.
+My post on the PiKVM ended up getting shelved when I ran into new issues on the AIMOS KVM interacting badly with the PiKVM after it worked well for a week.
 I thought I had the strange behavior sorted out but it returned and I'm still debugging it.
 I may bite the bullet and get the $300 KVM that is recommended instead of the cheap one that I have to hack to death.

 Those are blocking other fun projects I want to do with Machine Learning.
 Sadly, I have to sleep and work and cannot finish all these fun projects and posts.